-Each development and its potential noise impacts are different.
-As such, the Competent Authorities must determine each situation individually, and based on its specific circumstances.
-This can be done in conjunction with the Department of the Environment and the Planning Department as appropriate, which will endeavour to assist the Competent Authority in assessing whether or not the Action Plan needs revising.
-The Department of the Environment considers that situations constituting major developments may include: the opening of a new bypass, national road, motorway, mineral workings or waste facilities; the extension of an airport runway; or the opening of a large new residential area.
+^{15 &}quot;Major development" when used in the context of the END does not have the same meaning as when used in planning legislation and policy documents conjunction with the Department of the Environment and the Planning Department as appropriate, which will endeavour to assist the Competent Authority in assessing whether or not the Action Plan needs revising.
+The Department of the Environment considers that situations constituting major developments may include: the opening of a new bypass, national road, motorway, mineral workings or waste facilities; or the opening of a large new residential area.
 However, it must be borne in mind that the final determination of what constitutes a major development is a matter for the courts.

-In the event that there is any disagreement between the Department of the Environment and the Competent Authority as to whether or not an Action Plan should be reviewed and possibly revised in light of a particular development, the Department of the Environment reserves the right to invoke its powers under regulations 49 and 50 of the Regulations.
-Regulations 49(4) and 49(5) allow the Department of the Environment to exercise any of the Competent Authorities' functions, including revising of Action Plans, where it considers that as a result of the Competent Authorities' act or omission, a requirement of the Regulations or the Directive is unlikely to be met.
+In the event that there is any disagreement between the Department of the Environment and the Competent Authority as to whether or not an Action Plan should be reviewed and possibly revised in light of a particular development, the Department reserves the right to invoke its powers under regulations 49 and 50 of the Regulations.
+Regulations 49(4) and 49(5) allow the Department of the Environment to exercise any of the Competent Authorities' functions, including revising Action Plans, where it considers that as a result of the Competent Authorities' act or omission, a requirement of the Regulations or the Directive is unlikely to be met.
 Regulation 50 allows the Department to recover, from the relevant Competent Authority, as a civil debt, the expenses incurred in exercising that Competent Authority's functions.